jmaccreanor/hello-world-k8s/README.md

 ```

 Uncomment the DB connection code in `src/app.js` and run `docker compose build && docker compose up` <br>
-The following should be printed to the conosle:
+The following should be printed to the console:
 ```
 | Hello World!
 | DB Connected!